Home Package management Deb-pacman : A Pacman-style Frontend For APT Package Manager

 See?
 When I run the "sudo pacman -Syu", Deb-pacman automatically calls "sudo apt update" and "sudo apt-get upgrade" commands.

-For instance, to install Vim, just use:
+For instance, to install Vim, you can simply run:

 $ sudo pacman -S vim